TacoGit/KS3Android/README.md

-# Kuudere Simulator 3 Decomp
+# Kuudere Simulator 3 Android

-* According to archive.org this is like a yandere sim test build or some shit idfk

-* Controls are in the Controls.md file

-* Subtitles are hella broken
+* Subtitles are about to be fixed

-* Kuudere Simulator is a deep, complex, intricate, multi-layered, multi-faceted game that will take decades to master.
-The guide in Controls.md should help you.
+* Android controls are yet to be added

+* Working shaders are yet to be added

+* Compiled Android and PC released are yet to be added

 # Credits
+* [tanos](https://github.com/TacoGit) - Android port and fixes 🚧

-* [Frye/TyDev](https://twitter.com/TyDev_) - Decomp + Vita Port (Coming soon!)
+* [Frye/TyDev](https://twitter.com/TyDev_) - Decompiled source code and PS Vita port

-* YandereDev - Original Game I think
+* YandereDev - Kuudere Simulator itself